sob0o/IoT-Device-Simulation-and-SCADA-Integration-with-Ignition/README.md

-# IoT Device Simulation with MQTT, Docker, and Ignition Integration
+# IoT Device Simulation and SCADA Integration with Ignition

 This project simulates IoT devices using Docker containers, publishes sensor data via an MQTT broker (Mosquitto), and visualizes it in real-time using Ignition.
 Data is stored in a PostgreSQL database, with pgAdmin for database management.
 It provides a complete framework for simulating and processing IoT sensor data.
 Perfect for testing IoT systems and real-time analytics.